Quick Reference Guide

 • Paddle (SUP setups)

 For detailed gear recommendations, see our essential gear guide.
+Match your tackle to the best nearshore species for SUP anglers.

 That's enough to fish effectively.